 It is clear from the above example and explanation cache memory is

-needed to help speed up processor execution, while keeping the
+needed to help speed up processor execution from slow memories,

-would help the processor to run faster while keeping the system
+a compromise, which would help the processor to run faster, let

 If the process of searching the addresses for which corresponding

 data may be present in the cache results in a +ive, that is, the